w3c/testtwf-website/CONTRIBUTING.md

 bottom of the page.
 For example (lifted off John Gruber's [Markdown Syntax guide][markdown]):

     This is [an example][eg] reference-style link.
-Then, anywhere in the document, you define your link label like this, on a line by itself:

     [...]

+    Then, anywhere in the document (usually at the end), you define your link label like this, on a line by itself:

     [eg]: http://example.com/

+Favor named referenced over indexed ones, as those make refactoring much simpler.

-As an added benefit, this syntax makes keeping links up to date a lot easier as they are all placed at the bottom of the page.
+As an added benefit, this syntax makes keeping links up to date a lot easier as they are all placed together at the bottom of the page.

 ## Event page format